techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 drivers that implement the JDBC API as a mapping to another data access API, such as ODBC.
 Drivers of this type are generally

 dependent on a native library, which limits their portability.

-a.
-Type 1
+A. Type 1

-b.
-Type 2
+B. Type 2

-c.
-Type 3
+C. Type 3

-d.
-Type 4
+D. Type 4

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: